ghilp/NGS_clean/README.md

 # NGS_clean
-Provides statistics and analysis options for Next-Generation Sequencing (NGS) data on site-directed mutagenesis libraries.
+Provides statistics and analysis options for Next-Generation Sequencing (NGS) data on site-directed mutagenesis libraries using the Seqkit module.